-The overall price limit for the regulatory control period will be set by the RIC in the final determination.
-WASA will be expected to submit, at least two months prior to the beginning of each year of the regulatory control period, its proposed tariffs to apply from the start of each year, for the RIC's verification of compliance.
+The overall price limit and the process and conditions for annual price adjustments for the regulatory control period will be set by the RIC in the Final Determination.
+Regarding the annual pricing adjustments, WASA will be expected to submit, at least two months prior to the beginning of each year of the regulatory control period, its proposed tariffs to apply from the start of each year, for the RIC's review and approval.
 Additionally, WASA would be required to explain the implications of the approved tariffs for typical customers' bills in different customer classes.
+The RIC will inform WASA of its decision on their application and also publish its decision for the information of all relevant stakeholders and the public.